Editor Guidelines

 By default, potential reviewers are given two weeks to respond to the review invitation, and four weeks to complete their review.

 Editors should deal with any papers assigned to them in a timely fashion so as to aim for an initial decision within two months.
-If this deadline is not met, editors should keep the corresponding author updated via the Discussion function in OJS.
+If this deadline is not met, editors should keep the corresponding author updated.

 Handling Editors should send reviewers' comments to authors in their entirety except for special cases (such as offensive or libelous remarks, see below).
 Handling Editors should also provide written feedback to authors as regards any decision made, even if that decision apparently follows obviously from reviewers' comments, in which case one or two sentences summarizing the deciding factors from the reviewers' comments is appropriate.

-Once a decision on a manuscript has been taken, Handling Editors should share the reports from all reviewers amongst reviewers and the editorial decision should be communicated back to reviewers (via the OJS system) to ensure an ongoing learning process for everyone dedicating their time.
+Once a decision on a manuscript has been taken, Handling Editors should share the reports from all reviewers amongst reviewers and the editorial decision should be communicated back to reviewers to ensure an ongoing learning process for everyone dedicating their time.
 Editors may also wish to use that opportunity to provide any constructive feedback to the reviewer about their report.

 If a review contains offensive or libelous remarks or other indications of potential bias, the Handling Editor has a few options, in consultation with the Production Editor: (1) they may decline to accept the review; (2) they may pass the review back to the reviewer with a request to edit the review to meet Seismica's community standards; (3) they may inform the reviewer that they are redacting specific text before sending the review to the authors; or (4) they may send the complete review to the authors with commentary.